leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Adjusted album-compact template to always include p.ngg-album-gallery-image-counter
 * Fixed:   Replaced empty gallery rendering in is_feed() with a link
 * Fixed:   Removed default settings for imagerotator, which is no longer supported
-* Fixed:   Optimizated scanning of images when importing a gallery
+* Fixed:   Optimized scanning of images when importing a photo gallery
-* Fixed:   When a gallery is deleted, ensure that DB and filesystem are purged
+* Fixed:   When a photo gallery is deleted, ensure that DB and filesystem are purged
 * Fixed:   Removed Insert Gallery Window box shadow
 * Fixed:   Ensure that file_exists() calls are prefixed with @